phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ![basic subdivide](images/basic-subdivide.gif)

-You can see that the treemap shows some of the structure of the data we're trying to visualize, but there's still a lot of the structure that data that isn't revealed in this basic treemap.
+You can see that the naive treemap shows some of the structure of the data we're trying to visualize, but there's still a lot of the structure that data that isn't revealed in this basic treemap.
 Next, we'll look at ways at a few tricks for improving our treemaps to capture more elements of the structure of our data.
 The following is by no means an exhaustive list of techniques.
 In fact, there's tremendous room for exploration and improvement.

 ## Improving Treemaps for data for things